 Penal Code 21810 prosecutes the possession of brass knuckles, as well as other criminal acts involving brass knuckles.
-Contact the Simmrin Law Group right now to learn more about how to fight this charge by calling (310) 997-4688.
+A conviction for possession of brass knuckles in California could lead to serious consequences.
+Contact the Simmrin Law Group right now to learn more about how to fight this charge.

 Facts About Brass Knuckles in California